autobib/nucleo-picker/README.md

 ## Feature parity with `fzf`

-There is an [`fzf` example](examples/fzf.rs) demonstrating the current configuration options using the same syntax as `fzf` command-line tool.
+There is an [extended `fzf` example](examples/fzf.rs) demonstrating the current configuration options using the same syntax as `fzf` command-line tool.
 Try it out:
 ```sh
 cargo build --example fzf --release
 ./target/release/examples/fzf --help
 ```
 The supported features are tracked below.
 The checked examples are implemented and the unchecked examples are features I would like to support in the future.
-If there are particular `fzf`-specific features that you would like to see supported (and they are not on this list), please submit an issue.
+If there are particular `fzf`-specific features that you would like to see supported that are not on this list, please submit an issue.

 - [x] `--multi`: `Picker::pick_multi`
 - [x] `--multi=[MAX]`: `PickerOptions::max_selection_count`